Fix: WebGL is Not Supported

 What is WebGL?

 WebGL is a JavaScript API used for rendering interactive 2D and 3D graphics without the use of plug-ins within any compatible web browser.
-Although WebGL is fully integrated with most web standards, it still depends on GPU support and might not be available on older devices.
+Although WebGL is fully integrated with most web standards, it’s still depended on GPU support and might not be available on older devices.

-The main usage of WebGL is the implementation of GPU-accelerated physics, effects, and image processing as part of the web page canvas.
+The main usage of WebGL is the implementation of GPU-accelerated usage of physics, effects and image processing as part of the web page canvas.
 The original author of WebGL is the Mozilla Foundation.

 What is causing the ‘WebGL not supported’ issue?

-We investigated this particular issue by looking at various user reports and the repair strategies that they deployed to resolve it.
+We investigated this particular issue by looking at various user reports and the repair strategies that they themselves deployed to get this particular issue resolved.
 Based on what we gathered, there are several common scenarios that will trigger this particular issue:

-- Browser version doesn’t support WebGL – Older browser versions are not designed to support WebGL technology.
-If you’re encountering the issue with a severely outdated browser version, the fix is to update to a version that supports WebGL.
+• Browser version dosen’t support WebGL – Older browser versions are not designed to support WebGL technology.
+If you’re encountering the issue with a severy outdated browser version, the fix is to update to a version that supports WebGL.

-- Hardware acceleration is not enabled in your browser – Although hardware acceleration is not a requirement for WebGL, we’ve found many reports where WebGL technology was not functioning correctly.
+• Hardware acceleration is not enabled in your browser – Although hardware acceleration is not a requirement for WebGL, we’ve found a lot of reports where the WebGL technology was not functioning correctly.
 Chrome is known to falsely report that WebGL is not supported if hardware acceleration is disabled.
-In this case, the solution is to access your browser settings and enable hardware acceleration.
+In this case, the solution is to access your browser settings and enable hardware acceleration from your browser.

-- Outdated Graphics drivers – Another possible trigger for the ‘WebGL is not supported’ error is a severely outdated graphics driver.
-In this case, the fix is to update the graphics driver to the latest version automatically (using Device Manager) or manually (using the proprietary updating software from your GPU manufacturer).
+• Outdated Graphics drivers – Another possible trigger that will cause the ‘WebGL is not supported’ error is a severely outdated graphics driver.
+In this case, the fix to update the graphics driver to the latest version automatically (using Device Manager) or manually (using the proprietary updating software from your GPU manufacturer).

-- Windows XP doesn’t support WebGL – If you’re still using Windows XP, you’ll likely need to upgrade in order to use WebGL technology.
-A workaround to use XP is to use an older Chromium build (not recommended).
+• Windows XP doesn’t support WebGL – If you’re still using Windows XP, you’ll likely need to upgrade in order to use the WebGL technology.
+A workaround that will allow you to use XP is to use an older Chromium build (not recommended)

 If you’re looking for a way to resolve the ‘WebGL is not supported‘ error on your browser, this article will provide you with several troubleshooting steps.
 Down below, you’ll find a collection of methods that other users in a similar situation have used to get the issue resolved.